 - Nestle the sprigs of oregano between the cherry tomatoes.

-- Bake in preheated oven for 30 to 35 minutes.
+- Bake in preheated oven for approximately 30 minutes.

 - Preheat a grill pan and place the bread cut side down onto the pan and toast till there are deep golden brown grill marks.

 - Rub a garlic clove over the sliced grilled bread.

 - Set aside till ready to assemble the bruschetta.

 - Divide the ricotta onto the grilled bread while spreading evenly.